capytaine/capytaine/README.md

 [![DOI](https://zenodo.org/badge/103753001.svg)](https://zenodo.org/badge/latestdoi/103753001)

 Capytaine is Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
-It is build around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh for the linear potential flow wave theory.
+It is built around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh for the linear potential flow wave theory.

 ## Installation